apache/arrow-site/powered_by.md

   Parquet format.
 Petastorm supports popular Python-based machine learning (ML) frameworks such as Tensorflow, Pytorch, and PySpark.
 It can also be used from pure Python code.
+* **[Polars][40]:** Polars is a blazingly fast DataFrame library and query engine that aims to utilize modern hardware efficiently.
+  (e.g. multi-threading, SIMD vectorization, hiding memory latencies).
+  Polars is built upon Apache Arrow and uses its columnar memory, compute kernels, and several IO utilities.
+Polars is written in Rust and available in Rust and Python.
 * **[Quilt Data][13]:** Quilt is a data package manager, designed to make managing data as easy as managing code.
 It supports Parquet format via pyarrow for data access.